markthomas007/Stanley-Parable-Ultra-Mod-Delux/README.md

 Its been fun making this and i hope you have fun messing around with the game.

 ## Features
-- Achievment unlocker (Does not give you the Super Go Outside Achievement)
+- Achievment unlocker (Does not give you the Super Go Outside Achievement or some of the easier ones)
 - Unlock all doors
 - Show hidden Achievment UI
 - Give you info about what scene you are currently in
 - Enable Jumping
+- Scene switcher to allow you to go to different parts of the game

 ## Planned Features
 - Noclip